-The Royal Air Force has welcomed the first of its new P-8A Poseidon maritime patrol aircraft to RAF Lossiemouth.
+The Royal Air Force welcomed the first of its new P-8A Poseidon maritime patrol aircraft to RAF Lossiemouth last month.

-The 'City of Elgin' touched down at the base in Scotland on Tuesday afternoon.
+The 'City of Elgin' touched down at the base in Scotland on 13 October.

 The RAF airfield in Moray has been undergoing an upgrade costing more than £400m in total ahead of the arrival of the Poseidon fleet.